-1. A pump efficiency test.
+- A pump efficiency test.
 For more information on how and where to get a pump test, click here.
-PG&E customers are eligible for a subsidy that pays for most of the cost of this testing.

 Please note: The online application can be difficult, so we strongly encourage you reach out to your nearest UC Cooperative Extension specialist for help writing your application.

 To see what types of projects have been awarded previously, click here to view the 2019 award recipients.